tdongsi/SqlTests/octopress/source/_posts/2016_01_General/2016-01-21-classic-interview-questions.markdown

 ### LRU Cache (Box 2018)

 The LRU cache can be easily implemented in Java using LinkedHashMap.
-There is a `protected` method that allow you to override to specify the cache size.
+There is [a `protected` method "removeEldestEntry"](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedHashMap.html#removeEldestEntry-java.util.Map.Entry-) that allow you to override to keep the cache size constant.
-TODO: that method.

 In Python, the natural equivalent to Java's LinkedHashMap is OrderedDict.
 In fact, one implementation of LRU cache can be as follows: